prateek000001/Social-Media-Content-Analyzer/README.md

 # Social Media Content Analyzer (Dark Theme Version)

-This repository contains a concise implementation for extracting text from PDFs and images.
+-This project is a lightweight tool that allows users to extract text from PDF documents and images.
-It is designed to look and feel like your own personal project: plain comments, simple names, and a developer-friendly dark UI powered by Tailwind CSS.
+It features a clean, dark-themed interface and focuses on simplicity, clarity, and a smooth developer experience.

+-The interface and content are intentionally minimal and easy to understand so that the project reflects a clean, personal development style.

 Structure:
-- server/ : Node + Express backend with pdf-parse and Tesseract.js OCR
+server/  → Node.js + Express backend using pdf-parse and Tesseract.js for OCR
-- client/ : Vite + React + Tailwind frontend (dark theme)
+client/  → React + Vite + Tailwind CSS frontend with a modern dark UI

 Quick run:
 1. Start server